guziks/warp4j/README.md

   -j, --java-version   <version>
                        override JDK/JRE version
                        examples: "11", "11.0", "11.0.2", "11.0.2+9"
-                       default: 11
+                       (default: 11)
-  --no-optimize        use JRE instead of optimized JDK
+  --no-optimize        use JRE instead of optimized JDK;
                        by default jdeps and jlink are used to create optimized JDK for the partiular jar,
-                       JRE is always used for java 8 --pull               check if more recent JDK/JRE distro is available by default latest cached version that matches "--java-version" is used --target-linux       create binary for Linux --target-macos       create binary for macOS --target-windows     create binary for Windows
+                       JRE is always used for java 8 --pull               check if more recent JDK/JRE distro is available;
+                       by default latest cached version that matches "--java-version" is used --target-linux       create binary for Linux --target-macos       create binary for macOS --target-windows     create binary for Windows
-                       if no targets specified then create for all --jvm-impl           jvm implementation: hotspot or openj9
+                       if no targets are specified then binaries for all targets are created --jvm-impl           jvm implementation: hotspot or openj9
-                       default: hotspot
+                       (default: hotspot)
   --jvm-options        <options>
                        passed to java like this:
                        "java <options> -jar <jar file>"
-                       use quotes, for example:
+                       use quotes when passing multiple options
-                       '-Xms512m -Xmx1024m'
+                       example: '-Xms512m -Xmx1024m'
   -h, --help           show this message
 ```

+## Compatibility

+Tested on the following operating systems:

+- Ubuntu 18.04
+- macOS Mojave
+- Windows Subsystem for Linux with Ubuntu 14.04

 ## Cache Location